White-breasted nuthatch: Geographical variation

-The white-breasted nuthatch has nine subspecies, although the differences are small and change gradually across the range.
-The subspecies are sometimes treated as three groups based on close similarities in morphology, habitat usage, and vocalizations.
+The white-breasted nuthatch currently has seven accepted subspecies, although the differences are small and change gradually across the range.
+The subspecies are treated in two to four groups based on close similarities in morphology, habitat usage, and vocalizations.
 These groups cover eastern North America, the Great Basin and central Mexico, and the Pacific coastal regions.
-The subspecies of the western interior have the darkest upperparts, and eastern S. c. carolinensis has the palest back.
-The eastern form also has a thicker bill and broader dark cap stripe than the interior and Pacific races.
+A proposal was made to the American Ornithologists Union in 2013 to split these groups into two, three, or four separate species; this was not passed due to insufficient evidence, but with an expectation to revisit the status when further evidence becomes available.
+The subspecies of the western interior have the darkest upperparts but a narrower dark crown above the white cheeks, and eastern S. c. carolinensis has the palest back, but a broader dark crown above the cheeks.
+The eastern form also has a thicker bill than the interior and Pacific races.
 The calls of the three groups differ, as described above.
+The exact boundaries of the subspecies within California was examined in a 2017 paper, revising the previously believed boundaries.

 Similar species

-Only three other species of nuthatches inhabit North America: the red-breasted nuthatch (S. canadensis), the pygmy nuthatch (S. pygmaea) and the brown-headed nuthatch (S. pusilla), and their distributions overlap with those of the white-breasted nuthatch.
+Only three other species of nuthatches inhabit North America, the red-breasted nuthatch (S. canadensis), the pygmy nuthatch (S. pygmaea) and the brown-headed nuthatch (S. pusilla); their distributions all overlap with those of the white-breasted nuthatch.
 They are, however, clearly distinct and much smaller, since they are the smallest nuthatches, measuring 10 centimeters long and weighing around 10 grams.
 The red-breasted nuthatch has reddish underparts and has a black stripe on the eye.
 The pygmy nuthatch and the brown-headed nuthatch have a brown crown with a white spot on the nape.